 Hand selling books with social media

 As you know I am an author.
 My first novel came out January 2012, published by Harper Collins.
-So why do I do all this stuff on social media, Twitter @LPOBryan, Facebook http://www.facebook.com/TheIstanbulPuzzle etc etc etc?
+So why do I do all this stuff on social media, BooksGoSocial etc etc?
 I believe we are in a new age of hand selling or screen selling (screlling?).
-I have heard it … Continue reading »
+I have heard it said that one of … Continue reading